Employment Discrimination on the Basis of Sex or Gender

 Sex Discrimination Under Title VII

 Title VII forbids sex discrimination based on all aspects of employment.
 Discriminatory actions and policies can be divided into two categories: disparate treatment or disparate impact.
 Disparate treatment in the context of sex discrimination is any unfavorable treatment that is motivated by an employee’s sex or gender identity.
 For example, a company may not refuse to hire a woman who is equally skilled as the male applicants for a position, solely because she is a woman.
-Similarly, a supervisor may not refuse to promote a transgender person on the grounds that the person does not conform to expectations of what a woman should look like.
+Similarly, a supervisor may not refuse to promote a transgender person on the grounds that the person does not conform to expectations of what a woman or man should look like.

 Employment policies that have a disparate impact look neutral on their face but wind up having an adverse effect on people of a particular protected group, even though the employer denies he or she intended to discriminate.
 In the case of sex discrimination, for example, a promotion system in which supervisors are asked to list employees who have vaguely defined “leadership qualities” may result in lists of only male employees.
 This policy, although neutral on its face, may have a disparate impact and thus be discriminatory.
 If an employee shows a disparate impact in a discrimination lawsuit, the employer can defeat the claim by showing that the policy or practice is job-related or based in business necessity.